MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 the saved root breadcrumb into the binary.
 The breadcrumb data would be passed in the `~root_data` argument to `Full_frontier.create`.

-If provided, the breadcrumb chain can also be saved into the binary.
+If provided, the breadcrumb chain can be used to populate an initial transaction pool in the binary.
+Each breadcrumb contains an block;
-We'd use the chain it to populate the `table` part of the full frontier (`Full_frontier.create` could be modified to accept a `table` argument).
+there's a function `External_transition.transactions` to get its transactions.

 It might be that the SNARKed ledger and breadcrumbs are too large to include in the binary.
 In that case, we could provide serialized